-Our best Irish recipes for St Patricks Day include recipes for a crispy salmon fillet with a rustic colcannon for the classic Irish potato mash made with cabbage or kale, a traditional Irish beef and Guinness stew with cheddar cheese dumplings, an authentic old-fashioned cottage pie, and our Irish breakfast colcannon with fried egg and crispy bacon.
+Our best Irish recipes for St Patricks Day include recipes for a crispy salmon fillet with a rustic colcannon for the classic Irish potato mash made with cabbage or kale, a traditional Irish beef and Guinness stew with cheddar cheese dumplings, an authentic old-fashioned cottage pie, a hearty Dublin coddle, and, in case you have leftover colcannon, our Irish breakfast colcannon with fried egg and crispy bacon.

-I use cooking Irish food as a chance to channel Irish friends who we haven’t seen in years.
-Food is wonderful for doing that, both the making of it, which provides time for reflection, and the enjoyment of eating it and remembering shared meals with friends.
+I also like to use cooking Irish food as a chance to channel Irish friends who we haven’t seen in years.
+Food is wonderful for doing that, both the making of it, which provides time for reminiscing and reflection as you’re stirring a big pot of something on the stove, and the enjoyment of eating it and remembering shared meals with dear friends.

 Now let me tell you more about our best Irish recipes for St Patricks Day.